Getting home loan is very BASIC now

 The primary objective of a moratorium period in home loans is to provide financial relief to borrowers during significant life events, such as purchasing or constructing a home.
 It offers a breathing space where borrowers can stabilize their finances without the immediate pressure of EMIs (Equated Monthly Installments).

-Suggested read: Type of Home Renovation Loans Options
+Suggested read: Home Renovation Loans Option

 During the RBI loan moratorium, borrowers are exempt from paying EMIs but the interest on the loan continues to accumulate.
 This differs from regular EMI payments where both the principal and interest components are paid down over time.